Schedule: 11.09.2018 - 10.12.2018

 The course grade will be determined 50% by weekly exercise points and 50% by the final exam.

-The total maximum points from weekly exercises will be 20 points.
-They will be evaluated using a 3-point scale: 0 points (failed), 1 point or 2 points.
-A student needs to complete 7 or more exercises with 1 or 2 points in order to be able to take the exam.
+The total maximum points from weekly exercises will be 30 points.
+They will be evaluated using a 4-point scale: 0 points (failed), and 1-3 points (accepted).
+A student needs to complete 7 or more exercises with 1-3 points in order to be able to take the exam.
 Exercises are carried out individually and will be returned via MyCourses or other digital services.

 Details on calculating the workload (applies in this implementation):